Maglev: Electrodynamic suspension (EDS)

-In electrodynamic suspension (EDS), both the guideway and the train exert a magnetic field, and the train is levitated by the repulsive and attractive force between these magnetic fields.
+In electrodynamic suspension (EDS), both the guideway and the train exert a magnetic field, and the repulsive and attractive force between these magnetic fields levitates the train.
 In some configurations, the train can be levitated only by repulsive force.
 In the early stages of maglev development at the Miyazaki test track, a purely repulsive system was used instead of the later repulsive and attractive EDS system.
 The magnetic field is produced either by superconducting magnets (as in JR–Maglev) or by an array of permanent magnets (as in Inductrack).
 The repulsive and attractive force in the track is created by an induced magnetic field in wires or other conducting strips in the track.

-A major advantage of EDS maglev systems is that they are dynamically stable—changes in distance between the track and the magnets creates strong forces to return the system to its original position.
-In addition, the attractive force varies in the opposite manner, providing the same adjustment effects.
+A major advantage of EDS maglev systems is that they are dynamically stable—changes in the distance between the track and the magnets generate strong forces that return the system to its original position.
+In addition, the attractive force varies oppositely, providing the same adjustment effects.
 No active feedback control is needed.

-However, at slow speeds, the current induced in these coils and the resultant magnetic flux is not large enough to levitate the train.
-For this reason, the train must have wheels or some other form of landing gear to support the train until it reaches take-off speed.
-Since a train may stop at any location, due to equipment problems for instance, the entire track must be able to support both low- and high-speed operation.
+However, at slow speeds, the current induced in these coils and the resultant magnetic flux are not large enough to levitate the train.
+For this reason, the train must have wheels or another form of landing gear to support it until it reaches take-off speed.
+Since a train may stop at any location, for instance, due to equipment problems, the entire track must be able to support both low- and high-speed operation.

-Another downside is that the EDS system naturally creates a field in the track in front and to the rear of the lift magnets, which acts against the magnets and creates magnetic drag.
+Another downside is that the EDS system naturally creates a field in the track in front of and behind the lift magnets, which opposes the magnets and induces magnetic drag.
 This is generally only a concern at low speeds, and is one of the reasons why JR abandoned a purely repulsive system and adopted the sidewall levitation system.
-At higher speeds other modes of drag dominate.
+At higher speeds, other modes of drag dominate.

 The drag force can be used to the electrodynamic system's advantage, however, as it creates a varying force in the rails that can be used as a reactionary system to drive the train, without the need for a separate reaction plate, as in most linear motor systems.
-Laithwaite led development of such "traverse-flux" systems at his Imperial College laboratory.
+Laithwaite led the development of such "traverse-flux" systems at his Imperial College laboratory.
 Alternatively, propulsion coils on the guideway are used to exert a force on the magnets in the train and make the train move forward.
 The propulsion coils that exert a force on the train are effectively a linear motor: an alternating current through the coils generates a continuously varying magnetic field that moves forward along the track.
-The frequency of the alternating current is synchronized to match the speed of the train.
-The offset between the field exerted by magnets on the train and the applied field creates a force moving the train forward.
+The frequency of the alternating current is synchronized with the train's speed.
+The offset between the field exerted by the magnets on the train and the applied field creates a force that moves the train forward.